ProFormA/proformaxml/Whitepaper_Task.md

 ### Task attributes

-The task is identified by attribute <b>uuid</b>, an automatic generated UUID in Version 4 (see RFC 4122).
+The task is identified by attribute <b>uuid</b>, an automatic generated UUID in Version 3, 4 (see RFC 4122) or 5.
 There is no need for monitoring the uniqueness, the chance of generating two UUIDs having the same value is about 6 x 10^-11.

 The optional attribute <b>parent-uuid</b> should be used whenever a task is changed.
 It is